What is a single-family home? A guide for landlords and investors

 That said, they may not offer the same cash flow as duplexes or apartment complexes.
 Your decision should depend on your investment goals, market conditions, and risk tolerance.

-Final Thoughts
+Final thoughts

 A single-family home is a standalone residential property built for one household—making it one of the most attractive property types for landlords.
-Whether detached or attached, these homes offer low-maintenance management and strong tenant demand when paired with the right strategy and insurance coverage.
+Whether detached or attached, these homes offer low-maintenance management and strong tenant demand when paired with the right strategy and landlord insurance coverage.

 If you’re thinking about buying or already own a single-family rental, make sure you’re protected.
 A dedicated landlord insurance policy helps safeguard your investment and rental income—so you can focus on growth.